Mozart's Domestic Pets: His Life Companions

 Mozart's hometown of Salzburg

-The towering peaks, verdant valleys, and cascading waterfalls of the Alps certainly served as a source of inspiration for the young soul, instilling in him a deep appreciation for the grandeur and majesty of the natural world and provided a welcome refuge from the demands of musical studies and family obligations.
+The stunning peaks, fertile meadows, and cascading waterfalls of the Alps greatly influenced the young Mozart, instilling in him a deep appreciation for nature's beauty and providing a tranquil retreat from his music practice and family duties.

 Mozart spent his childhood in the idyllic surroundings of the majestic Alps